mzfr/notes/ctf/forensics.md

 Forensics is a really good field but can be very frustrating sometimes.
 These are the things I have learned till now about this field.

+Everything that I've learned in the field of `Forensics` is from __@UnblvR__ His knowledge in this field is God level and mostly I solve this category of challenges with him.

 ## Initiation

 These are the some tools/command you should always start with or atleast test for forensics challenge